Step 1

 Other current main features are:

-With this being said, the “ex-residents” regime may be a viable option for newcomers obtaining employment or self-employment income either abroad or in Portugal.
+The “ex-residents” regime may be a viable option for newcomers obtaining employment or self-employment income either abroad or in Portugal.

 I — Professional activities (PCP codes):